-DAAC 2307 Addicted Family Intervention (3-0) (3 credits)
+DAAC 2307 Addicted Family Intervention

 Examination of family systems focusing on the effects of addiction and recovery.

 DAAC 2330 Multicultural Counseling

 An extensive look at minority and diverse populations within the United States.
 Course explores various communication barriers frequently encountered between the counselor and the client.
 Students also explore and evaluate personal values, biases, and prejudices.